cdtudorache/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 5. Update [API Gateway server](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/).
 6. Deploy your upgraded YAML configurations, using `managedomain` or `projdeploy` scripts, to replace the placeholder configuration.
 For more information, see [Package and deploy a YAML configuration](/docs/apim_yamles/yamles_packaging_deployment).

+### Import APIs over HTTPS through a HTTPS proxy server

+It is now possible to send a API download request to a HTTPS proxy server over HTTPS.
+If it is a requirement to use a proxy server to import APIs it is recommended to do so using a HTTPS Proxy server.
+This ensures the confidentiality of the download request as the request is sent over HTTPS.
+For more information, see [Configure a proxy server](/docs/apim_administration/apimgr_admin/api_mgmt_config/#configure-a-proxy-server).

 ## Important changes

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update.